• Researchers explore potential for AI to predict patients’ pain management support needs after surgery

 "These systems work as an assistant to healthcare professionals, and the final decision is ultimately by them based on the overall opinion about the patient," says lead study author Hojjat Salehinejad, Ph.D., a healthcare systems engineering researcher in the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery.
 Dr. Salehinejad also focuses on applied AI in healthcare, particularly multimodal patient representation and learning.

 While the mathematical modeling used in the study is more advanced, the overall concept is something physicians have relied on for years, the researchers say.
-Although further validation is needed before implementing this into practice, they note that clinicians must use AI as a supportive tool to improve patient treatments rather than as a substitute for judgment.
+Further validation is needed before implementing this supportive tool into practice.

 "The goal has never been to replace the physician discretion and decision-making but rather to provide evidence-based data and analytics to help with the decision-making," says Dr. Thiels.
 "The primary advantage here is the models’ ability to use larger quantities of data automatically, without relying on manual input from physicians, which is how predictive models have traditionally been built."